 Getting vs. Becoming

 Like so many things I do, this one drives me crazy.
-Remember back to November 11, 2013, when my kid and I were working towards getting our black belts in Taekwondo?
+Remember when my kid and I were working towards getting our black belts in Taekwondo?

-It took us a couple years.
-During the May of 2014, I started having some health problems and moving.
-I was constantly getting dizzy, so I took a few months off Taekwondo.
-We started back in the fall though, and one year later…
+It took us a couple of years.
+A few months later, I started having some health problems.
+I was continually getting dizzy, so I took a few months off Taekwondo.
+We started back in the fall, though, and one year later…

 On November 8, 2015, we finally got our black belts.